Giorgio Chiellini: 2018–2022: Juventus captain and ninth consecutive Serie A title

 On 29 June 2018, Chiellini was given a two-year contract extension until 2020 and also named the club's new captain after the departure of Buffon.

 On 16 January 2019, Chiellini lifted his first title as Juventus's new official captain – the Supercoppa Italiana – following a 1–0 victory over Milan.
 On 12 March, Chiellini marked his 500th appearance in a Juventus jersey with a 3–0 win home to Atlético Madrid in the Champions League round of 16 second leg to overturn a 2–0 deficit to reach the quarter-finals.
 Juventus ended the season as league champions, with Chiellini capturing his record eighth Serie A title with the club.

 On 24 August, in Juventus's opening match of the 2019–20 season against Parma, Chiellini scored the only goal of the match in a 1–0 away win in Serie A. On 30 August, Chiellini tore his anterior cruciate ligament during training.
 He returned on 16 February 2020, in a match against Brescia, replacing Leonardo Bonucci in the 78th minute.
 On 29 June, Chiellini signed a new contract with Juventus, extending until June 2021.

 On 20 October 2020, Chiellini made his 71st Champions League appearance with Juventus in the team's opening European game of the season, a 2–0 away win over Dynamo Kyiv, overtaking Alessio Tacchinardi as the club's third–most capped player of all time in the competition; however, he suffered an injury during the first half and was replaced by Merih Demiral.

 On 2 August 2021, Chiellini renewed his contract with Juventus, signing a two-year contract extension until June 2023.
-However, after losing the 2022 Coppa Italia Final, Chiellini announced that he would leave Juventus at the end of the season.
+However, after losing the 2022 Coppa Italia Final, Chiellini announced that he would leave Juventus at the end of the 2021–22 season.
+He started in his final game for Juventus, a 2–0 loss to Fiorentina.